-We distinguish between installed/available descriptors and their active instances at runtime, in particular as in many cases only the active instances provide the full information about in/outgoing types.
+For the platform AAS and its sub-models, we distinguish between installed/available descriptors and their active instances at runtime, in particular as in many cases only the active instances provide the full information about in/outgoing types.
 Examples are in particular the connectors, the services and their relations, the containers etc. These structures are dynamic, i.e., they change due to installed components as well as due to instantiated/terminated instances.
 This is in particular the case for connectors and services, subsequently also for applications.
 Some sub-models are active, in particular those providing operations.
 One example for an active AAS is the optional netMgt submodel, which provides access to the local/global NetworkManagement defined in the Support Layer.